DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 `MPK2: xpub78e...`

-Thats it!
+That’s it!
 Finish by deleting all the pictures of QR-codes on your phone or camera.

 ---